-Testimony of Bruce White On Behalf of River Meadows Improvement District River Meadows Sanitary Sewer Corporation River Meadows Home Owner's Association HB 3096 House Committee on Land Use March 12, 2013
+Testimony of Bruce White On Behalf of River Meadows Improvement District River Meadows Sanitary Sewer Corporation River Meadows Home Owner's Association HB 3096 A Senate Environment and Natural Resources Committee May 15, 2013

-I make these comments in support of the passage HB 3096.
-I am an attorney in private practice in Bend, Oregon and currently serve as the attorney for the River Meadows Home Owner's Association (RMHOA) and its associated entities, the River Meadows Improvement District (RMID) and the River Meadows Sanitary Sewer Corporation (RMSSC).
+I make these comments in support of the passage HB 3096 A. I am an attorney in private practice in Bend, Oregon and currently serve as the attorney for the River Meadows Home Owner's Association (RMHOA) and its associated entities, the River Meadows Improvement District (RMID) and the River Meadows Sanitary Sewer Corporation (RMSSC).
 I drafted the legislative concept for this bill and have been involved in drafting the proposed bill.
 My background includes 11 years in the Deschutes County Counsel's office where I advised county staff and elected officials on land use, special district and elections matters, among other things.

 The Directors of the various River Meadows entities wish to consolidate the ownership and management of the utility functions serving their development into one entity.
-As Ray Yillik indicated in his testimony, separate corporate entities provide water and sewer services to the River Meadows community.
+As River Meadows General Manager Dave Wayland indicates in his testimony, separate corporate entities provide water and sewer services to the River Meadows community.
 The entity providing water is organized under ORS Chapter 554 as a non-profit, tax-exempt "public corporation" and was established in 1976.
 Such companies do not have statutory authority to own and operate sanitary sewer facilities.
 The River Meadows sewer system is owned and operated by a private, non-profit mutual benefit corporation established in 2004.

-River Meadows' choice in consolidating these utility functions into one entity were as follows: (1) to establish a joint water and sanitary sewer special district under ORS Chapter 450.600; (2) to fold ownership and operation of the water company into the existing RMSSC; or (3) to seek legislation that would expand the purposes of ORS Chapter 554 improvement companies, such as the River Meadows Improvement District, to allow the ownership and operation of sanitary sewer systems.
+River Meadows' choices in consolidating these utility functions into one entity were as follows: (1) to establish a joint water and sanitary sewer special district under ORS Chapter 450.600; (2) to fold ownership and operation of the water company into the existing RMSSC; or (3) to seek legislation that would expand the purposes of ORS Chapter 554 improvement companies, such as the River Meadows Improvement District, to allow the ownership and operation of sanitary sewer systems.